Charlie Dimmock on aging and turning to food in 'moments of weakness'

-Charlie Dimmock – whose show, Garden Rescue, airs today (Saturday, May 25), once opened up about getting older.
+Charlie Dimmock – whose show, Garden Rescue, airs this weekend (Saturday, May 25), once opened up about getting older.

 The telly star also confessed to turning to food during moments of “weakness”.